-In order to measure disease progression in a premanifest population we introduce suitable measures for detecting compensatory mechanisms that may explain the absence of longitudinal differences over 24 months between premanifest and control participants despite profound structural changes in the brain.
-Furthermore, we will recalibrate the sensitivity range of the existing TRACK-HD assessments, e.g., cognitive and quantitative motor, to better detect disease progression in a premanifest cohort.
+In order to measure disease progression in a premanifest population we already introduced suitable measures for detecting compensatory mechanisms at Visit 5, which may explain the absence of longitudinal differences over 24 months between premanifest and control participants despite profound structural changes in the brain.
+Furthermore, we recalibrated the sensitivity range of the existing TRACK-HD assessments, e.g., cognitive and quantitative motor, to better detect disease progression in a premanifest cohort.
+Our 36-month data do show detectable differences in premanifest individuals closest to onset, which suggests that compensatory mechanisms may start to fail around this time (Tabrizi et al. 2013), but a recalibrated battery may be more sensitive to these changes over time periods shorter than 36-months which is likely to be more relevant for clinical trials.
+It may also enable us to detect the very earliest functional changes in those further from predicted onset, when there is arguably the most to rescue.

-The primary objective of this study will therefore be to determine what combination of measures is the most sensitive for detecting change over the natural course of HD leading up to clinical disease onset, with a view to identifying clinical measures that predict disease progression and which could be used for potential stratification of premanifest individuals into clinical trials.
+The primary objective of this study is to determine what combination of measures is the most sensitive for detecting change over the natural course of HD leading up to clinical disease onset, with a view to identifying clinical measures that predict disease progression and which could be used for potential stratification of premanifest individuals into clinical trials; and to provide further essential methodological and biological advances in the premanifest HD population.